Middleware Execution Order and Priority

 Overlapping route matches and header mutation collisions are the primary causes of execution order regressions.
 When multiple matchers target the same path, platforms resolve conflicts via strict precedence: first-match-wins, explicit weight overrides, or regex specificity.
 To prevent downstream corruption, isolate early-return side effects by cloning headers before mutation and validating response states before chain continuation.

 Safe mutation boundaries require explicit header merging strategies.
-When implementing Header Injection and Request Transformation, avoid direct req.headers.set() on the original object.
-Instead, construct a new Headers instance, propagate existing values, and apply deltas.
-This prevents race conditions when parallel middleware steps attempt concurrent writes.
+When implementing Header Injection and Request Transformation, construct a new Headers instance from the original, propagate existing values, and apply deltas.
+This prevents race conditions when multiple middleware steps attempt concurrent writes.

 function safeHeaderMerge(req: Request, overrides: Record<string, string>): Request {